 If you can prove that your insurer unjustly disallowed your claim and engaged in bad faith conduct, you may be eligible to recover damages under the provisions of the policy, and potentially the resulting losses and damages suffered for emotional harm, loss of income, attorney fees, and in cases in which the insurer’s conduct was flagrant or egregious, punitive damages might also be awarded.

-If you believe that you have been the victim of bad faith on the part of an insurance company, contact a personal injury lawyer at O’Keeffe O’Brien Lyson Foss online, or call 701-235-8000 or 877-235-8002 (toll-free) today.
+If you believe that you have been the victim of bad faith on the part of an insurance company, contact a personal injury lawyer at O’Keeffe O’Brien Lyson Attorneys online, or call 701-235-8000 or 877-235-8002 (toll-free) today.

 Image courtesy of stevepb/Pixabay.